 Environment and sustainability

 Like many others, Quakers’ understanding of environmental issues has developed over time, and continues to do so.
-Quaker actions have evolved, responding to increasing knowledge and opportunity.
+Quaker actions have changed too, in response to this.
 Today planetary sustainability is a key focus, often known as Earthcare.

 Alastair Heron (1915 – 2009) was a Scottish Quaker and psychologist, known for his work on physical, physiological and psychological changes with age.
 He edited the controversial 1963 publication, Towards a Quaker View of Sex.